Is Johannesburg Safe for Solo Female Travelers?

 Solo travel experience

-I advise against going to Johannesburg solo - it's best to get around with locals.
-Ubers are safe, but avoid walking alone in the city.
+I advise against travelling to Johannesburg alone - it's best to get around the city with locals.
+Ubers are safe, but avoid walking around the city alone.

 Posted: November 6, 2023